3 Software Design

 This stage includes implementing all elements of the project – which may mean building the database, the API, the user interface, the stack, or more.

 This stage also includes monitoring the implementation.
-This is done using tools such as Gantt Charts, Burn Down Charts, Stand Up Meetings, and more to ensure that the project remains on target and on time.
-That isn’t to say that things won’t go wrong or that corrective actions won’t need to be made; but ultimately, this is the time when you’ll spend your time building the thing that you’ve taken so much care to design.
+This is done using tools such as Gantt Charts, Burndown Charts, Stand Up Meetings, and more to ensure the project remains on target and on time.
+That isn’t to say that things won’t go wrong or that corrective actions won’t need to be made; but ultimately, this is when you’ll spend time building the thing you’ve taken so much care to design.

 More than likely, you’ll probably also have several touch points with the client during this stage to let them know where you are in the design process, any challenges or questions that remain, and any feedback you require.